navipartner/docs/content/en/docs/power_bi/retail/how-to/install/index.md

 9. Click **Next**.
 10. Choose the **OAuth2** authentication method, and the **Organizational** privacy level settings.
 11. Click **Sign in and connect** to synchronize your Power BI app with the data from Business Central.
-    This step may take some time, and after it's completed you will be able to see your own data in the report.
+    This step may take some time, and after it's completed you will be able to see your personalized data within the report.
     The data will be automatically refreshed once per day by default, but this can be changed in the dataset settings, based on your preferences.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/loqGQLCNYGA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>